Closing Line Value in Soccer — Why It’s Harder Than You Think

 Weather Conditions

-Extreme wind or rain affects totals markets significantly.
+Heavy wind or rain can impact totals markets and scoring expectations.

-Difference between your bet price and closing market price.
+• CLV measures the difference between your bet price and the closing market price.

 What is closing line value in soccer?